-Sheriff Oglesby was taken to his home where he died several hours later in the company of his family.
+Sheriff Oglesby was taken to his home where he died an hour later in the company of his family.
 A posse was quickly deputized and set out after the bandits.
 Two suspects were found wounded in a cornfield just north of Winamac and surrendered without incident.
 The third suspect was captured along the tracks north of Winamac.

-The suspect who killed Sheriff Oglesby later died of his wounds.
-One of the other suspects was convicted of second-degree murder and sentenced to life in prison.
+The 35-year-old suspect who killed Sheriff Oglesby died of his wounds three days later.
+The 21-year-old wounded suspect was convicted of second-degree murder and sentenced to life in prison.
 Both suspects were convicted of the store burglary and sentenced to 10 to 20 years in prison.

-Sheriff Oglesby was in his second term and survived by his wife, three children, parents and two sisters.
+Sheriff Oglesby, a Republican from Winamac, was in the first year of his second, two-year term in office.
+He was survived by his wife, 9-year-old daughter, 7-month and 5-year-old sons, parents and two sisters.